 What is international marketing?
 A guide to global marketing strategy

-International marketing is about getting to know a potential international audience that your brand is interested in reaching, understanding the value of international marketing, and investing consistently in global marketing.
+International marketing is about getting to know a potential international audience that your brand is interested in reaching, understanding the value of international marketing, and investing consistently in global marketing and advertising.
 With a bit of marketing management and attention to your distinct audience, international marketing won’t feel too different from the work your business does domestically.

 International marketing can help bring your business to the global stage, revealing opportunities to reach customers that your brand has not engaged yet.
 In this overview, you’ll find the tools and tips for beginners, including information on international marketing research and product marketing, international marketplace segmentation, and why international marketing is more important than ever in today’s business world.